Important Difference Between Adult and Child CPR

 When is CPR needed?

 CPR is needed when a person is unresponsive, not breathing, and has no pulse.
-CPR is used to help maintain blood flow and oxygenation until medical professionals can take over and provide advanced care.
+CPR is used to help maintain blood flow and oxygenation until medical professionals takes over and provide advanced care.

 Reasons Why Children Need CPR